2017 Atlantic hurricane season

 The season officially began on June 1 and ended on November 30.
 These dates historically describe the period of year when most tropical cyclones form in the Atlantic basin and are adopted by convention.
 However, as shown by Tropical Storm Arlene in April, the formation of tropical cyclones was possible at other times of the year.
-In late August, Hurricane Harvey struck Texas and became the first major hurricane to make landfall in the United States since Wilma in 2005, ending the 12-year US Major Hurricane drought and the strongest since Charley in 2004.
-The storm tied the record for the costliest tropical cyclone and broke the record for most rainfall dropped by a tropical cyclone in the United States, with extreme flooding in the Houston area.
+In late August, Hurricane Harvey struck Texas and became the first major hurricane to make landfall in the United States since Wilma in 2005, ending a record 12-year span in which no hurricanes made landfall at the intensity of a major hurricane throughout the United States and was the strongest since Charley in 2004.
+With damages estimated at $125 billion, the storm sequentially tied Hurricane Katrina for the costliest tropical cyclone on record and broke the record for most rainfall dropped by a tropical cyclone in the United States, with extreme flooding in the Houston area.
 In early September, Hurricane Irma became the first Category 5 hurricane to impact the northern Leeward Islands on record, later making landfall in the Florida Keys as a Category 4 hurricane.
 In terms of sustained winds, Irma, at the time, became the strongest hurricane ever recorded in the Atlantic basin outside of the Gulf of Mexico and Caribbean, with maximum sustained winds of 155 kn; it was later surpassed in 2019 by Hurricane Dorian.
 In mid September, Hurricane Maria became the first Category 5 hurricane in history to strike the island of Dominica.
 It later made landfall in Puerto Rico as a high-end Category 4 hurricane with catastrophic effect.
 Most of the deaths from this season occurred from Maria.
 In early October, Hurricane Nate became the fastest-moving tropical cyclone in the Gulf of Mexico on record and the third hurricane to strike the contiguous United States in 2017.
 Slightly over a week later, Hurricane Ophelia became the easternmost major hurricane in the Atlantic basin on record, and later impacted most of northern Europe as an extratropical cyclone.
 The season concluded with Tropical Storm Rina, which became extratropical on November 9.

 Initial predictions for the season anticipated that an El Niño would develop, lowering tropical cyclone activity.
 However, the predicted El Niño failed to develop, with cool-neutral conditions developing instead, later progressing to a La Niña—the second one in a row.
-This led forecasters to raise their predicted totals, with some later anticipating that the season could be the most active since 2010.
+This led forecasters to raise their predicted totals in late May, with some later anticipating that the season could be the most active since 2010.